Gryphe/MergeMonster/README.md

 # MergeMonster
-An unsupervised merging algorithm for Transformers-based language models, using a list of phrases (both good and bad) and a fully automated strategy that strives to decrease (or increase) the probability of these phrases occuring in the final merge.
+An unsupervised merging algorithm for Transformers-based language models, using a list of phrases (both good and bad) and a fully automated strategy that strives to decrease (or increase) the probability of these phrases occurring in the final merge.

 **Refer to the default.yaml example configuration for an explanation of all potential configuration options.**